 - Physical therapy: Exercises to strengthen and improve flexibility of hip muscles

-- Steroid injections: Injections can provide temporary pain relief as well as reduce inflammation.
+- Steroid injections: Injections can provide temporary pain relief and reduce inflammation

-Your doctor may recommend surgery if symptoms do not respond to nonsurgical approaches or if the tear is severe.
-In many cases, minimally invasive arthroscopic surgery is the preferred approach.
+Your doctor may recommend surgery if labral tear symptoms do not respond to nonsurgical approaches or if the tear is severe.
+In many cases, minimally-invasive arthroscopic surgery is the preferred approach.